Chase-42/Chase-42/README.md

 # Hey there! 👋

 I’m Chase,
-@ Full-Stack Web Developer, with meticulous attention to detail & styled who loves to problem-solve with clean, semantic code while always learning and improving my skills.
+a Full-Stack Web Developer, with meticulous attention to detail & styled who loves to problem-solve with clean, semantic code while always learning and improving my skills.
 My specialties include: JavaScript, React, HTML, CSS/SASS/LESS/Material-UI/Semantic-UI & Node/Express.
 I'm currently seeking a Front-End or Full-Stack Developer role in nothern Colorado or remotely anywhere in the world.
 I love to solve problems, create well-designed applications with impeccable UI/UX and find deep satisfaction in collaborating with teams to make software that makes a difference in peoples lives and the world.

 ## 🔭 I'm currently working on...
 ReVitalize [https://staging.d1y2qgealrmo9w.amplifyapp.com/], a modern approach to building your community through crowdfunding to create apprenticeship opportunities to help tradesmen develop skills to gain licensing.
 Built with React, SASS, Apollo, Prisma & GraphQL.
 Currently Collaborating with 4 remote team members in Agile development environment to iterate through 3 release-canvasses of numerous bug fixes, accessibility issues and addition of several new features.
 So far I have been solely responsible for: creating a FAQ page page to clearly represent the application's intent and answer frequently asked questions users might have, achieved 100% test coverage on the footer component via Jest, and re-designed the dashboard component to be fully responsive across desktop, tablet & phone views.

-I'm also always tweaking my portfolio website [https://chasecollins.tech] a single page React app that I built from scratch and styled using [Styled-Components] (https://styled-components.com/).
+I'm also constantly tweaking my portfolio website [https://chasecollins.tech], a single page React app that I built from scratch and styled using [Styled-Components] (https://styled-components.com/).

 ## 🌱 I'm currently learning...
 - [MongoDB](https://www.mongodb.com/new?tck=sitebannerdotlive)